PULASki: Learning inter-rater variability using statistical distances to improve probabilistic segmentation: Introduction

-Significant research effort in the field of deep learning based medical image segmentation has focused on improving the accuracy of convolutional neural networks (CNNs).
-By now, the U-Net \cite{Ronneberger2015} and Attention U-Net \cite{oktay2018attention} have emerged as empirically successful methods for image segmentation in a range of computer vision tasks not limited to medical imagin Enhancements of such methods have been developed to remain competitive when trained on small data sets, e.g., via deformation consistent, multiscale supervision \cite{Chatterjee2020}, along with improved loss functions for heavily class imbalanced data sets, such as the Focal Tversky Loss \cite{abraham2019novel}.
+Significant research effort to date has focused on improving the accuracy of deep-learning based medical image segmentation, e.g. using convolutional neural networks (CNNs).
+By now, the U-Net \cite{Ronneberger2015} and Attention U-Net \cite{oktay2018attention} have emerged as empirically successful methods for image segmentation in a range of computer vision tasks not limited to medical imaging.
+Enhancements of such methods have been developed to remain competitive when trained on small data sets, e.g., via deformation consistent, multiscale supervision \cite{Chatterjee2020}, along with improved loss functions for heavily class imbalanced data sets, such as the Focal Tversky Loss \cite{abraham2019novel}.
 However, uncertainty quantification of such outputs remains a considerable challenge, which is exacerbated when training data are sparse.
 Furthermore, the logits or activations produced from most deep learning based segmentation methods provide only a pixel-wise measure of uncertainty and cannot be reliably used to generate samples from the underlying joint distribution \cite{Monteiro2020,krygier2021quantifying}.
 This necessitates tailor-made methods that carefully account for the joint probability between pixels, as in, for instance, Deep Ensembles \cite{caldeira2020deeply} and Stochastic Segmentation Networks \cite{Monteiro2020}.